 OSHA Table 1 Compliance for Concrete Drilling

-All manufacturers with serious concrete tools really need something that covers Table 1 compliance.
+All major manufacturers with serious concrete tools provide Table 1 compliance guidelines and recommendations.

-If they don’t make the specific bit size you need or you want a different option, there are also dust shrouds.
-And some tools have options for the use of onboard dust extractors.
+If a manufacturer doesn’t make a specific bit size, or you want a different option, dust shrouds can also work.
+Some tools even have options for the use of onboard dust extractors.

 Onboard dust extraction lets you drill into walls—even overhead—without dealing with excessive silicon dust exposure.
 We love anything that limits when and how you have to wear a mask.
-In some cases, it’s always good to have extra protection, but power tools have come a long way in just a handful of years.
+In some cases, it’s always good to have extra protection.
+Power tools have come a long way in just a handful of years.
 If you can eliminate a bulky respirator and replace it with an N95, that’s a huge win for concrete professionals.

 Concrete Demolition and Table 1

-On the demolition side of OSHA Table 1 compliance, demo tools like SDS-Max and spline hammers, demolition hammers, and breakers specify products that meet the required dust extraction specs.
+On the demolition side we also see OSHA Table 1 compliance.
+SDS-Max rotary hammers and demolition hammers and breakers specify products that meet the required dust extraction specs.
 Attachments go close to the point of contact to catch the dust that shoots out while bigger chunks fall away.

-Dust extraction options remain the same with these tools, but you still need respiration if you’re doing indoor demolition or working for more than 4 hours on a shift.
+Dust extraction options remain the same with these tools.
+You may still need respiration when doing indoor demolition or when working more than 4 hours on a shift.